 Black-faced Spoonbill Working Group

-- Preserve important breeding, staging and wintering habitats for the species.
+- Preserving important breeding, staging, and wintering habitats for the species.

-- Encourage joint and coordinated management efforts between Flyway Network Sites and reserves in all distributed regions.
+- Encouraging joint and coordinated management efforts between Flyway Network Sites and reserves in all distributed regions.

-- Promote exchange of information between different countries and agencies.
+- Promoting the exchange of information between different countries and agencies.

-- Maintain and share a database on the BFS information and important sites; carry out studies and research on the BFS conservation.
+- Maintaining and sharing a database on the BFS information and important sites; carry out studies and research on the BFS conservation.

-- Carry out studies and promote the sustainable use of wetlands, particularly tidal areas, in the region.
+- Carrying out studies and promoting the sustainable use of wetlands, particularly tidal areas, in the region.

-- Promote communication, public awareness and education on this charismatic species in the region.
+- Promoting communication, public awareness, and education on this charismatic species in the region.